hvenkat22/ArtificialIntelligencePrograms/README.md

 # ArtificialIntelligencePrograms
-Basic AI Programs such as searching algorithms and game playing
+AI Programs in Search Algorithms and Game Playing